amitush-tech/ChessCam/README.md

 \____/_/ /_/\___/____/____/\____/\__,_/_/ /_/ /_(_)
 ```
 ***
+# ChessCam ♟️

+Computer vision system that detects chess moves from a physical chessboard using YOLO and image processing.

+## Contributor
+Amit Butbul
+Electrical & Computer Engineering Student – Technion
 # ChessCam! using YOLO11 on a physical game to generate realtime move suggestions!

 ## [Watch the demo on YouTube](https://www.youtube.com/watch?v=ubye3jiIMzM)